Validating the Galaxy and Quasar Catalog-Level Blinding Scheme for the DESI 2024 analysis: ANALYSIS FRAMEWORK

 \subsection{Inference Framework}

 We apply our analysis pipeline to extract key cosmological information from the two-point statistics, using theoretical models and data explained earlier, summarizing the complex data into a few interpretable parameters.
 We implement a series of scale cuts as detailed in \cref{tab:tracers-redshift-scale-cut} for analyses both in Fourier and configuration space, specifically, the correlation function multipoles are obtained as a Hankel-transform of the power spectrum multipoles.
-Finally, the measured power spectrum in relation to theoretical models is mediated through the window matrix, incorporating survey geometry and selection effects.
+Finally, the measured power spectrum in relation to theoretical models is mediated through the window function, incorporating survey geometry and selection effects, using the formalism detailed in \cite{KP3s5-Pinon}.

-We employ a Bayesian inference framework to extract the compressed parameters from galaxy correlation and power spectrum measurements, implemented in the \texttt{desilike} framework\footnote{\url{https://github.com/cosmodesi/desilike}}.
+We employ a Bayesian inference framework to extract the compressed parameters from galaxy correlation and power spectrum measurements, implemented in the \texttt{desilike} framework.
 To sample the posteriors, we utilize the Markov Chain Monte Carlo (MCMC) method implemented in the \texttt{emcee} package, with Gelman–Rubin convergence diagnostic of $R-1 < 0.02$.
+We also require the effective sample size of the chains\footnote{Defined as the maximum of the weighted chain length divided by the autocorrelation length for all parameters.} to be $\gtrsim 10^3$.
 Additionally, we do profile likelihood with \texttt{iminuit} package\footnote{\url{https://github.com/scikit-hep/iminuit}}.
 The priors used are included in \cref{tab:priors}.